mandelsoft/kubelink/README.md

   now maintained automatically by the broker according to information advertised by the foreign clusters.

-  - With this option by the *Inbound Advertisement* is active.
+  - With this option the *Inbound Advertisement* is active.
     A precondition is that the foreign servers advertise their access information but the own information is not advertised
   - *Outbound Advertisement* is enabled by additionally setting the option